ghall15/fiscalhistory/webpage/internal_improve.rst

        * quarter-sections (160 acres, thought to be the smallest unit that could support a family).

-* Example:  Seven Ranges in Southeast Ohio
+* Example:  `Seven Ranges in Southeast Ohio`_

+.. _Seven Ranges in Southeast Ohio: http://www.ohiohistorycentral.org/w/Seven_Ranges

 * Did not solve the problem Washington had foreseen: the lack of a transportation infrastructure to get crops to market.